 Not many marketing books start out like an extended Haiku poem.
-This one does — three pages filled with short, quippy pieces of advice for financial institutions who need to rejigger their branding, like: “Beautiful brands are born from tension,” “Quit fighting fintechs,” “Be open to odd.”
+This one does — three pages filled with short, quippy pieces of advice for financial institutions that need to rejigger their branding: “Beautiful brands are born from tension,” “Quit fighting fintechs,” “Be open to odd.”

-It’s worth reading “Think Like a Brand, Not a Bank” just for those marketing nuggets.
+It’s worth reading “Think Like a Brand, Not a Bank” for the marketing nuggets in its pages.
 One of them will likely prove valuable.

-Banking isn’t just really about banking anymore, the book’s two authors — Allison Netzer and Liz High — emphasize.
+Banking isn’t really about banking anymore, the book’s two authors, Allison Netzer and Liz High, emphasize.
 Despite regulatory stipulations hindering innovation, banks and credit unions have to approach marketing just like any other company: build a customer experience people can feel a part of.